Dublin

 The Federal Administrative Court clarified in 2015 that the presence of a family member or sibling in a pending asylum procedure in Switzerland qualifies as “legally present” for the purposes of Article 8(1) of the Dublin III Regulation.[1]
 It also confirmed that Article 9 and 10 of the Dublin III Regulation are directly applicable, and that there is a reduced standard of proof to establish the competence of a Member State in the Dublin procedure.[2]

 The family criteria in particular are generally applied narrowly.
-The SEM’s practice regarding the effective relationship and regarding the definition of family members in the Dublin III Regulation is strict.
-A few recent examples can illustrate this:
+The SEM’s practice regarding the effective relationship and the definition of family members in the Dublin III Regulation is strict.[6]

-In a principle judgment of January 2021, the Court expressed itself for the first time regarding the established right of residence as a prerequisite for relying on Article 8 ECHR.
-The Federal Administrative Court stated that a family can, in principle, request that its rights be considered in light of Article 8 ECHR, regardless of the residence status of the family member living in Switzerland.
-Additionally, it stated that Article 8 para.
-1 ECHR is only violated if a balancing of interests leads to the result that the private interests of the persons concerned in the continuation of family interests in the continuation of family life in Switzerland outweigh public in Switzerland outweigh public interests in the transfer of a family member to the family member to the member state originally found responsible.[4]
+In a leading judgment of January 2021, the Court ruled for the first time regarding the established right of residence as a prerequisite for relying on Article 8 ECHR.
+It stated that a family can, in principle, request that its rights be considered in light of Article 8 ECHR, regardless of the residence status of the family member living in Switzerland.
+Additionally, it stated that Article 8 para 1 ECHR is only violated if a balancing of interests leads to the result that the private interests of the persons concerned in the continuation of family life in Switzerland outweigh public interests in the transfer of a family member to the family member to the member state originally found responsible.[7]

 The dependent persons and discretionary clauses